rebels2638/ScoutingApp2024/README.md

 * Make sure you have the Flutter SDK downloaded, you can find how to install it for your platform [here](https://docs.flutter.dev/get-started/install)
 * If you want to test the App in a mobile environment, make sure you have set up either **Android Studio** or **XCode** for development on those platforms.

-> [!WARNING]
-> Building for web is not supported

-1. Clone this repository either through GitHub or using `git clone https://github.com/rebels2638/ScoutingApp2024.git`
+1. Clone this repository either through GitHub web or through `git` using `git clone https://github.com/rebels2638/ScoutingApp2024.git`
-2. Open directory in terminal/CLI: `cd ScoutingApp2024`
+2. Go into the project folder
-3. Download libraries/dependencies: `flutter pub get` (you can also run [`scripts/mac-flutter-start.sh`](./scripts/mac-flutter-start.sh) or [`scripts/windows-flutter-start.bat`](./scripts/windows-flutter-start.bat))
+3. Run `flutter pub get`
+> [!CAUTION]
+> Do not run upgrades unless it is for the Flutter framework or Dart framework itself.
+4. After pub has cached all of the dependencies, determine the platform you want to build for; here are a list of platforms supported:

+**Build for Android** `flutter build apk --release --no-tree-shake-icons` or `flutter build aab --release --no-tree-shake-icons`

+**Build for Windows** `flutter build windows --release`

+**Build for iOS** `flutter build ipa --release --no-tree-shake-icons`

-> [!WARNING]
+> [!CAUTION]
-> If Flutter prompts you with an upgrade notification, please run the respective upgrade command: `flutter upgrade`
-4. Run `flutter build [platform]` to build for the desired platform (e.g. `windows`).

-If you would like to build for a different platform like iOS, please make sure you meet the prerequisites for that platform.
-For example, to test on iOS, you need XCode on an Apple device.
-For more information, check https://docs.flutter.dev/platform-integration
+> These commands are not going to certify or sign the built binary, so use the respective platform certification program!

 ## Testing